 What are the best practices to mitigate vulnerabilities?

-Here are some examples of security measures organisations can implement to mitigate against a web application breach:
+Here are some examples of security measures organisations can implement to mitigate a web application breach:

 - Restrict access to management interfaces

 - Identify vulnerabilities/bugs within the organisation and focus on remediating them quickly but securely for the longterm